Nightingale Bursary - Funded Training Available to Health and Social Care Staff

 • Risks of failure of UK equipment service market, preventing ECC from effectively market testing future equipment contracts.

-• ngagement with other health partners and local government organisations to determine current solutions and pursuing best practice with future equipment services.
+• Engagement with other health partners and local government organisations to determine current solutions and pursue best practice and innovation.